The Hull-White Model under Volatility Uncertainty: Related Bond Market

-The next step is to deal with the problem of pricing bonds such that the related bond market is arbitrage-free, i.e., determining an arbitrage-free term structure.
-First of all, we set up the structure of the bond market and introduce the quasi sure notion of arbitrage.
-Then we show under which condition the market is arbitrage-free and that this condition cannot be satisfied under the initially given set of beliefs.
-Let us consider a bond market over a finite time horizon $[0,\tau]$.
+The corresponding bond market consists of a money-market account and zero-coupon bonds for all possible maturities.
+First of all, we fix a finite time $\tau<\infty$ and suppose that all trading takes place within the finite time horizon $[0,\tau]$.
 The market consists of the following investment opportunities.
-The first one is to invest in the money-market account, which is determined by the short rate $r$.
-The money-market account is denoted by $D=(D_t)_{t\leq\tau}$ and is supposed to satisfy
+The first one is to invest in the money-market account, which grows by the short rate $r$.
+The money-market account is a process denoted by $M=(M_t)_{0\leq t\leq\tau}$ and is given by